Skip to main content

 task.category_id = category.id

-session.add(task) # Attach the task object to the current instance
+session.add(task) # Attach the task object to the current session

 return TaskDTO.model_validate(task)